NVIDIA/NeMo-Curator/README.md

 RAPIDS_NIGHTLY=1 pip install --extra-index-url=https://pypi.anaconda.org/rapidsai-wheels-nightly/simple ".[cuda12x]"
 ```

-When the environment variable set to 0 or not set (default behavior) it'll use the stable version of Rapids.
+When the `RAPIDS_NIGHTLY` variable is set to 0 (which is the default), it will use the stable version of RAPIDS.

 #### From the NeMo Framework Container